mouse07410/pquake-draft/draft-uri-lake-pquake.md

-integration into protocols that establish dynamic secure sessions, such as Extensible Authentication Protocol (EAP), Internet Key Exchange Version 2 (IKEv2), or Secure COmmunications Interoperability Protocol (SCIP).
+integration into protocols that establish dynamic secure sessions, such as Extensible Authentication Protocol (EAP), Internet Key Exchange Version 2 (IKEv2), or Secure Communications Interoperability Protocol (SCIP).
-This protocol has proofs in the verifiers Verifpal and CryptoVerif for security properties such as secrecy of the session key, mutual authentication, identity hiding with a preshared secret, and forward secrecy of the session key.
+This protocol has proofs in the verifiers Verifpal and CryptoVerif for security properties such as secrecy of the session key, mutual authentication, identity hiding with a pre-shared secret, and forward secrecy of the session key.
 The authors are in the process of publishing the proofs.